 This Man Held Bank Employees Hostage at Gunpoint to Get His Own Money Back

-Banks in Beirut have frozen all foreign currency accounts since 2019 when the country entered a sever economic crisis.
+Banks in Beirut have frozen all foreign currency accounts since 2019 when the country entered a severe economic crisis.
 The local currency has lost 90% of its value since then.

 Hussein eventually gave himself up peacefully after accepting an offer from the bank to be allowed access to $30,000 of his own money.